duysqubix/MuOxi/CONTRIBUTING.md

 # Contributing to MuOxi

 Thanks for your interest.
-MuOxi has room for contributions at every level — framework wiring, downstream-facing API polish, documentation, examples, and entire opt-in modules.
+There's room for contributions at every level — framework wiring, API polish, documentation, examples, and entire opt-in modules.

-This file covers the basics for working on the framework itself.
+This file covers the basics.
 For deeper detail on the codebase, see [docs/development.md](docs/development.md).
-For an orientation on the project shape and philosophy, see [docs/architecture.md](docs/architecture.md).
+For an orientation on project shape and philosophy, see [docs/architecture.md](docs/architecture.md).

 ## Before you start

-Three things:
+A few things will save everyone time.

-1. **Read the relevant `AGENTS.md`.** Each non-trivial subsystem (root, `db/`, `muoxi/`, `muoxi/src/server/`) has one documenting local conventions and anti-patterns.
-Reading it before you change the subsystem saves both sides from rework.
+Read the relevant `AGENTS.md`.
+Each non-trivial subsystem (root, `db/`, `muoxi/`, `muoxi/src/server/`) has one documenting local conventions and the things that have caught people out.
+Skimming it before changing the subsystem helps.

-2. **Open an issue for non-trivial changes.** If you're fixing a typo or adding a missing docstring, just send the PR.
-If you're touching the state machine, the hook trait, the lock DSL, or anything else with load-bearing design — open an issue first.
+Open an issue for non-trivial changes.
+Typo fixes and small docs improvements can go straight to a PR; touching the state machine, the hook trait, the lock DSL, or anything else with load-bearing design is worth a quick conversation first.

-3. **Run the tests for the area you changed.** See [Testing matrix](#testing-matrix) below.
+Run the tests for the area you changed.
+The matrix below maps changes to commands.

 ## Setup